TheJuki/KFormMaster/docs/element/segmented.md

     The ListItem class is provided in the example app.
 Your custom class just needs to override toString() to display in the segmented group.

+!!! info "SegmentedDrawable"

+    The SegmentedDrawable interface must be implemented by your custom class to provide the drawableRes.

+    - Example: fruitsSegmented[0].drawableRes = R.drawable.icons8_banana

 ## Horizontal
 By default this is true.
 Setting this to false will stack the radio buttons vertically.